Christopher-Yammine/closer/readme.md

 Here's a brief high-level overview of the tech stack the Closer app uses:
 - This project uses the [Laravel framework](https://laravel.com/).
 Laravel is a web application framework with expressive, elegant syntax.
 - As database, MySQL was used.
-- Closer uses the [React](https://reactjs.org/) library for the frontend.
+- Closer uses the [React](https://reactjs.org/) library for the front-end.
 React makes it painless to create interactive UIs, is component-based and is reusable.
-- For the use of the map [Leaflet](https://leafletjs.com/) was implemented.
+- For the use of the map, [Leaflet](https://leafletjs.com/) was implemented.
 Leaflet is the leading open-source JavaScript library.
 - The project uses [react-dropzone](https://www.npmjs.com/package/react-dropzone) in order to add the drag and drop functionality.
-- This project also uses [Framer-motion](https://www.framer.com/motion/) in order to animate components and add fun transitions between pages.
+- This project also uses [Framer-Motion](https://www.framer.com/motion/) in order to animate components and add fun transitions between pages.
-- For state management the project used [Zustand](https://github.com/pmndrs/zustand).
+- For state management, the project used [Zustand](https://github.com/pmndrs/zustand).

 <br><br>
 <a id="implementation"></a>
 <img src="./readme/title5.svg"/>

-> Uing the above mentioned tech stacks and the wireframes built with figma from the user stories we have, the implementation of the app is shown as below, these are GIFs recorded from the real app
+> Uing the above mentioned tech stacks and the wireframes built with figma from the user stories we have, the implementation of the app is shown as below.
+These are GIFs recorded from the real app.

 | Splash/Signin/up/host  | Landing/Search  |
 | -----------------| -----|